GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

 Description of the case
 ------------------------------------------------------------------

 We simulate the wellbore problem subjected to anisotropic horizontal stress (:math:`\Sigma_h` and :math:`\Sigma_H`) and vertical stress (:math:`\Sigma_v`), as shown in Fig.1.
 This is a vertical wellbore, which is drilled in a porous medium.
-By changing the wellbore supporting pressure (could be traction and/or fluid loading), the mechanical deformation of the reservoir rock will be induced and evolve with time, due to fluid diffusion and coupling effect.
-Considering inelastic constitutive behavior, reservoir rock in the near wellbore region will experience elastoplastic deformation and a plastic zone will be developed and expand with time.
-To setup the base case, the poroelastic solver is employed to find the poroelastic solutions of this wellbore problem, which are verified with the analytical solution `(Detournay and Cheng, 1993)  <https://www.sciencedirect.com/science/article/pii/B9780080406152500113>`__ from the literature.
-Following that, a poroplastic solver in GEOSX is built and used to obtain the temporal and spatial solutions of pore pressure, displacement and stress fields around the wellbore, considering induced plastic deformation.
+By changing the wellbore supporting pressure, the mechanical deformation of the reservoir rock will be induced and evolve with time, due to fluid diffusion and coupling effect.
+Considering inelastic constitutive behavior, the reservoir rock in the near wellbore region will experience elastoplastic deformation and a plastic zone will be developed and expand with time.
+To setup the base case, a poroelastic version is employed to find the poroelastic solutions of this wellbore problem, which are verified with the analytical solution `(Detournay and Cheng, 1993)  <https://www.sciencedirect.com/science/article/pii/B9780080406152500113>`__ from the literature.
+Following that, a poroplastic version is built and used to obtain the temporal and spatial solutions of pore pressure, displacement and stress fields around the wellbore, considering induced plastic deformation.

 .. _problemSketchFig: